Casey MQ

-Casey Manierka-Quaile, also known as Casey MQ, is a Canadian singer, musician, film composer, songwriter, and record producer.
+Casey William Manierka-Quaile (born 4 December 1991), better known as Casey MQ, is a Canadian singer, musician, film composer, songwriter, and record producer.
 In 2022, he won the Canadian Screen Award for Best Original Song at the 10th Canadian Screen Awards for "And Then We Don't", a song he co-wrote with Tika Simone for Thyrone Tommy's film Learn to Swim.
 He collaborated with artists such as Oklou, Empress of, Shygirl, Eartheater, and Vagabon.

 Career

+Casey began his career studying classical piano.
+He would begin producing electronic music in the early 2010’s.
+In 2015 he began scoring films after attending the Canadian Film Centre for one year.

-MQ began making music sometime during the 2010s.
-Formerly associated with the band Unbuttoned, MQ released his solo debut album, titled babycasey, in 2020.
+MQ released his solo debut album, titled babycasey, in 2020.
 In the same year, he was one of the creators of Club Quarantine, a popular Zoom-based online club night for LGBTQ audiences during the COVID-19 pandemic.

-In 2021, MQ followed up with the remix album babycasey: ultra.
+The virtual series became a massive cultural phenomenon, featuring performances from Lady Gaga, Charli XCX, and Pabllo Vittar, among others.

+In 2016 he met oklou at Red Bull Music Academy and they would go on to make their first duo EP together entitled ‘For The Beast’.
+His debut album would be a conceptual pop album titled ‘babycasey’.

+Upon the release of his debut album and co-producing Galore with oklou, Casey moved to Los Angeles to further entrench himself in production, songwriting and scoring.

-He has also been a member of the reunited lineup of 1980s New Wave band Spoons, and was one of the producers on Cadence Weapon's Polaris Music Prize-winning album Parallel World.
+In 2024 he released his 2nd album with the label Ghostly International entitled ‘Later that day, the day before, or the day before that’.
+In 2025, he reunited with oklou to co produce her next album ‘choke enough’.
+He was one of the producers on Cadence Weapon's Polaris Music Prize-winning album Parallel World.